Veľké Slemence: History

 After the fall of communism, and more than a decade of fights with bureaucracy and negligence, a border checkpoint for pedestrians and cyclists was established in 2005 on the street which was divided.
 It was opened on 23 December 2005, ending 61 years of division.
 On 1 January 2008, Slovakia joined the Schengen Agreement, resulting in tightening of the crossing between the two Szelmences once again.
-The residents of Mali Selmentsi were again forced to travel to Uzhgorod to apply at the Slovak Consular Office for a visa to enter Slovakia and the Schengen Area.
+The residents of Mali Selmentsi were again forced to travel to Uzhhorod to apply at the Slovak Consular Office for a visa to enter Slovakia and the Schengen Area.
 On the other hand, as Slovak citizens, the residents of Veľké Slemence could enter Mali Selmentsi and Ukraine without a visa.
 However, on 11 June 2017, the visa policy of the Schengen Area was amended.
 Ukrainian citizens holding biometric passports no longer require a visa to enter the Schengen Area for up to 90 days in a 180-day period.
 At present, the border between the two Szelmences can only be crossed by pedestrians and cyclists who are EU, EEA, Swiss and Ukrainian citizens.

 The two parts have a total population of about 840 people, almost exclusively (+95%) ethnic Hungarians, with a few Romani in and around the village(s).

 The elderly citizens of the two Szelmences were once citizens of Austria-Hungary, Czechoslovakia, the Kingdom of Hungary, and the Soviet Union, and now are the citizens of Slovakia (and thus the European Union) and Ukraine, while most of them have never left the village, where they were born.

+The divided town, its inhabitants, and their relationships across the border, particularly in the context of the Russian invasion of Ukraine, became the subject of the 2023 book Hranica: príbehy zo slovensko-ukrajinského pohraničia by Slovak journalist Stanislava Harkotová.

 Geography

-The village lies at an altitude of 106 metres and covers an area of 9.972 km2.
-The municipality has a population of about 600 inhabitants.
+Veľké Slemence is situated in the southeastern part of Slovakia, within the Košice Region and Michalovce District.
+The village lies at an altitude of 103 metres above sea level and covers an area of 9.972 km2.
+The municipality has a population of approximately 600 inhabitants.

+The settlement is located near the Latorica River, which originates in the Ukrainian Carpathians and flows westward through Slovakia.